 If you win any money from your first bet, return to the cashier section for withdrawal instructions.

 Indiana sportsbooks offer a wide range of payment options, including credit and debit cards like Visa and MasterCard.
 E-wallets like Paypal and Skrill are also available, but the availability will vary between sportsbooks.
 You can deposit directly from your bank using wire transfers or online bank transfers.
 Gambling-specific wallets like Play+ are also welcomed by most sportsbooks, including BetMGM and Caesars.
 You can make in-person deposits using PayNearMe prepaid cards or use the casino cage or betting counter at partner land-based venues.

-You must be 21 to legally place wagers at any online or retail Indiana sportsbooks on sports approved by the IGC.
+You must be at least 21 to legally place wagers at any online or retail Indiana sportsbooks on sports approved by the IGC.
 You also need to be within the state’s borders.
-Some people are not eligible to bet in Indiana, including:
+Some individuals are not eligible to bet in Indiana, including:

 Sports team staff, including coaches, referees, or directors.